socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 code along header component

 [VO]
-I'm going to go ahead and build that Header now, so you can compare yours to mine.
-And it's pretty straightforward.
-I just want to declare an arrow function named capital H Header up here near the top of the page, or anywhere before I use it down here in the App component.
-And that arrow function is goingto return a div.
+I'm going to go ahead and do it myself now, so you can compare yours to mine.

+It shouldn't take too long.

+I'll start by declaring that component up above the App component, so I'll say const capital H header and that's equal to an arrow function that's gonna return a single div.

-ANd the text of that div is going to be I and then I'll copy that heart in there and then React
+And inside that div I'll say I, and then go over here and copy this heart emoji, so I Heart and then react.

-And I want t be sure to give that div a class name of App-header...
+And then to get that header styled I'm going to add a className and make sure that that class name is capital A App-header and notice that the header is lower case.

-And then I need t save that and make sure that my dev server is running and if I look in my browser.....
+And then I need t save that and I'm going to  open up my terminal and make sure that my dev server is running, so I'll type npm start

+and then if I look in my browser.....

 [SC]
 show browser
 [VO]
  there it is, our new Header.

+ So I've now got a Header and below that a Heart